 There’s a way with the clouds today.
-As night approaches, there’s grey, white, blues and pinks.
+As night approaches, the sky paints with the hues of grey, white, blues and pinks.

-Anna never gets used to the sky colours, forthose colours make her feel things.
-Old and new things.
-Dark and light things.
+Anna never gets used to the sky colours, for those colours make her feel old and new things, dark and light things.

 The sea is out over the cliffs.
-Tonight it’s still, which is odd.
+Tonight it’s still, which is an odd feeling.
 Although cool, there’s this mist hovering.
-“How peculiar”, Anna thinks, “It’s probably nothing.”
+“How peculiar”, Anna thinks, “It’s probably nothing.“

 Walking into the house sends a strange chill down her spine.
 Something’s changed, but not for the better.
 The light doesn’t help.

-The rattling begins.
-Soft then harder, light then thunderous; it’s as if the house has taken on a life of its own.
+The rattling begins soft, then gets louder.
+It’s as if the house has taken on a life of its own.

 Anna asks, “Where am I now?“

-In unison, they playfully answer, “You’re with us now whether you like it or not.”
+In unison, the ladies playfully answer, “You’re with us now whether you like it or not.“